How to Become an Applied Behavior Analyst in Hawaii

 Honolulu, HI 96801

-Licensure by endorsement – If you hold a current and unencumbered behavior analyst license in a different state, you can apply for licensure in Hawaii based on endorsement, provided your out-of-state licensing requirements were identical to those of Hawaii’s.
+If you hold a current, unencumbered behavior analyst license in another state, you may be eligible to apply for licensure in Hawaii by endorsement, provided your original state’s licensing requirements were equivalent to Hawaii’s.
+Contact the PVL directly to confirm eligibility before applying.

 FIND SCHOOLS